 In the meantime, there's the music itself, which is more than sufficient reason to be paying attention.

 What I find myself thinking about is the relationship between a scene and the artists it produces.
-Ivy didn't emerge from nowhere — he emerged from a specific musical community, from relationships with other musicians and producers and listeners who helped form his aesthetic sensibility and gave him the context in which his particular voice could develop.
+Ivy didn't emerge from nowhere.
+He emerged from a specific musical community, from relationships with other musicians and producers and listeners who helped form his aesthetic sensibility and gave him the context in which his particular voice could develop.
 The solo work is his, but the conditions for the solo work are collective.
 That's how it always is, even when we attribute everything to the individual.
 Philadelphia's music community made it possible for James Ivy to be James Ivy.
 That seems worth saying.
 The music deserves to be understood as the product of a place and a community, not just a talent.